MicrosoftDocs/azure-dev-docs/articles/intro/hosting-apps-on-azure.md

 **Low-code** hosting solutions are designed to allow you to bring your code functionality without having to manage the application infrastructure.

-* [Azure Static Web Apps][azure-static-web-apps]: deploy generated static web apps
+* [Azure Static Web Apps][azure-static-web-apps]: deploy generated static web apps.
-* [Azure Functions][azure-functions]: deploy code functions in supported languages without having to manage the application infrastructure
+* [Azure Functions][azure-functions]: deploy code functions in supported languages without having to manage the application infrastructure.

 **Code-first** hosting solutions are designed to host code.
 You can deploy your code directly to the hosting solution.

-* [Azure App Service][azure-app-service]: full-service web hosting
+* [Azure App Service][azure-app-service]: full-service web hosting.
-* [Azure Spring Apps][azure-spring-apps]: Spring Boot applications
+* [Azure Spring Apps][azure-spring-apps]: Spring Boot applications.

 **Container-first** hosting solutions are designed to host containers.
 The service provides container-specific configuration options and features.
 You're responsible for the compute used inside the container.
 The services which host containers move from managed control to full responsibility so you only take on the amount of container management you want.